daniyyell-dev/daniyyell-dev.github.io/_posts/Phishing/2024-11-24-Analysing-a-Fake-Royal-Mail-Smishing-Attack-Hidden-Behind-Cloudflare.md

 - **Date of Birth**
 - **Home Address**

-At this stage, the attackers collect valuable personally identifiable information (PII), which could be used for identity theft or further targeted attacks.
+At this stage, the attackers collect valuable personally identifiable information (PII) as shown in Fig 4, which could be used for identity theft or further targeted attacks.

 #### **Stage 2: Harvesting Credit Card Information**